-I’m Tanya, I’m 40 (but that still feels like a typo) and I live in England, having grown up in London and moved to West Yorkshire as a teenager.
+I’m Tanya, I’m in my early 40s (but that still feels like a typo) and I live in England, having grown up in London and moved to West Yorkshire as a teenager.
 I have a slightly unusual hybrid accent that passes as northern to your average Southerner, but which all Northerners can detect as not being quite right.

 I am married to my teenage love, who I met at a party in 1996, aged 16.
 I knew he was a keeper when I threw up on his new shirt and he still called me.
 (From a phone box, because 1996.)